 Under the GDPR, you must appoint a DPO if:

-- you are a public authority (except for courts acting in their judicial capacity);
+- you are a public authority or body (except for courts acting in their judicial capacity);

 - your core activities require large scale, regular and systematic monitoring of individuals (for example, online behaviour tracking); or